 Located in downtown Charleston across from the Town Center Mall, St. George Cathedral serves about 400 families and seeks to bring the light of Holy Orthodoxy to the whole Kanawha Valley and all of West Virginia.

 St. George Cathedral is a parish of the Self-Ruled Antiochian Orthodox Christian Archdiocese of North America and serves as the primary episcopal see of the Diocese of Charleston, Oakland and the Mid-Atlantic.
 The diocesan chancery is located here in Charleston.

-Divine services are held daily.
+Divine services are held weekly.
 All are welcome to attend, regardless of current religious affiliation or background.